SSushila/portfolio/README.md

 # Sushila Shreesh - Aspiring Digital Health Expert and Health Economist

 Welcome to my portfolio website!
-My name is Sushila Shreesh, and I aspire to become a leading digital health expert and health economist.
+My name is Sushila Shreesh, and currently working as a District Coordinator in the Dang District of Nepal.
+I have an undergraduate degree in Public Health and I aspire to become a leading digital health expert and health economist in the near future.
 This repository showcases my professional journey, skills, projects, and achievements in the field of public health.

 ## About Me